vsouza/awesome-ios/README.md

 * [ADDatePicker](https://github.com/abhiperry/ADDatePicker) - A fully customizable iOS Horizontal PickerView library, written in pure swift.

 ### Popup
-* [FFPopup](https://github.com/JonyFang/FFPopup) - ⛩FFPopup is a lightweight library for presenting custom views as a popup.
 * [PopupKit](https://github.com/rynecheow/PopupKit) - A simple and flexible class for presenting custom views as a popup in iOS and tvOS, maintained from [KLCPopup](https://github.com/jmascia/KLCPopup).
 * [MMPopupView](https://github.com/adad184/MMPopupView) - Pop-up based view(e.g. alert sheet), can easily customize.
 * [STPopup](https://github.com/kevin0571/STPopup) - STPopup provides a UINavigationController in popup style, for both iPhone and iPad.